Acompsia antirrhinella

 Acompsia antirrhinella is a moth of the family Gelechiidae.
 It is found in southern France, Andorra and Spain.

 The wingspan is 17–23 mm for males and 17–20 mm for females.
-The forewings are plain brown to greyish brown, mottled with black brown scales.
-There are three distinct black spots.
-The hindwings are grey.
 Adults are on wing from late June to August.

-The larvae feed on Asarina procumbens under a silken spinning, which is attached to one or more leaves.
-The larva is long and tube-like and dark green to almost black in the final instar.
-The head is red.
 Larvae can be found from March to the end of May.
 Pupation takes place at the base of the host plant.